Treponema pallidum causes syphilis.

 These antibodies arise within 2 to 3 weeks of infection; therefore, the test results are positive in most patients with primary syphilis.
 These tests remain positive for life after effective treatment and cannot be used to determine the response to treatment or reinfection.
 They are more expensive and more difficult to perform than the nonspecific tests and therefore are not used as screening procedures.

 Penicillin G is effective in the treatment of all stages of syphilis.
 A single injection of benzathine penicillin G (2.4 million units) can eradicate T. pallidum and cure early (primary and secondary) syphilis.
 Note that benzathine penicillin is used because the penicillin is released very slowly from this depot preparation.
-Treponema pallidum grows very slowly, which requires that the penicillin be present in bactericidal concentration for weeks.
-If the patient is allergic to penicillin, doxycycline can be used but must be given for prolonged periods to effect a cure.
+T. pallidum grows very slowly, which requires that the penicillin be present in bactericidal concentration for weeks.
+If the patient is allergic to penicillin, doxycycline can be used but must be given for prolonged periods.

 Tertiary syphilis manifesting with gummas or with cardiovascular findings can also be treated with benzathine penicillin G, but three doses are recommended, However, in neurosyphilis, high doses of aqueous penicillin G are administered because benzathine penicillin penetrates poorly into the central nervous system.
 No resistance to penicillin has been observed in T. pallidum.
 However, strains resistant to azithromycin have emerged.